I love writing about a wide variety of things, from the fascinating to the absurd.

 Car owners get car accessories.
 Sometimes, they make cars more convenient for the user... other times, they just decorate the vehicle in some way that reflects the owner's personality.
 However, some accessories seriously go way above and beyond what's normal.

-Here are ten... uh... make that eleven that are the most ridiculous of all, listed roughly in the order from ridiculous-but-cute to WTF!?!
+Here are 10... uh... make that 11 that are the most ridiculous of all, listed roughly in the order from ridiculous-but-cute to WTF!?!

 Fake Turbo Whistle

-Real turbocharged engines have a release valve (also known as "dump valve" or "blow-off valve") so when the pressure reach a certain point from the turbocharger, there's a distinct ping-whistle-hiss sound.
+Real turbocharged engines have a release valve (also known as "dump valve" or "blow-off valve") so when the pressure reaches a certain point from the turbocharger, there's a distinct ping-whistle-hiss sound.